Aristosya/larafirebase-with-sendAll/readme.md

 ###That's modified version of https://github.com/gg-innovative/larafirebase .
-For personal use only. <b>I don't claim any rights</b>
+For personal use only.
+I don't claim any rights

 ### Introduction